 In order to visit Laos for a holiday, the majority of foreign passport holders are required to apply for a visa to enter the country.
 Those who are required to obtain a visa for Laos were previously required to either visit a Lao’s embassy or consulate to do so, or queue at border entry points to obtain a Laos visa on arrival.
 However, a number of foreign citizens are now able to apply for an online visa for Laos and receive online travel authorization to visit the country before departure.

 The simple Laos visa application online allows eligible citizens to obtain a visa exclusively online, and permits a total stay of 30 days in the country for tourism.
-Applicants are only required to meet the entry requirements for the Laos eVisa in order to apply, which involve having a valid passport, a current email address, a valid credit or debit card, and supplying a recent passport-style photograph.
+Applicants are only required to meet the entry requirements for the Laos eVisa in order to apply, which involve having a valid passport, a current email address, a valid credit or debit card, and supplying a recent passport-style photograph (meet the evisa photo requirements).

 Once they have obtained the travel document required to visit to Laos, travelers will be able to organize other necessities for the stay, including getting the correct currency for Laos.
 Visitors to Laos should be aware that it is difficult to exchange Laos currency outside of the country, so it is a good idea to bring the amount of money they will need for the stay in their home currency in order to exchange it once inside Laos.